-- 9.110.1Co-location and Shared Use.
-Co-location and shared use of facilities are important to both the School BoardSchool District and the Local GovernmentsCounty.
-The School District, Board in coordination with Local Governments, will look for opportunities to co-locate and share use of school facilities and civic facilities when preparing the Educational Plant Survey.
-Likewise, co-location and shared use opportunities will be considered by the County Local Governments, in coordination with the School District, when preparing the updates to its their Growth ManagementComprehensive Plan, Schedule of Capital Improvements and when planning and designing new, or renovating existing, community facilities.
+10.19.1 Co-location and Shared Use.
+Co-location and shared use of facilities are important to both the School District Board and the Local Governments County.

+- (a.)
+The School DistrictBoard, in coordination with Local Governments, will look for opportunities to co-locate and share use of school facilities and civic facilities when preparing the its Educational Plant Survey and annual Five-Year Capital Improvement Plan.
+Likewise, co-location and shared use opportunities will be considered by the County Local Governments, in coordination with the School District, when preparing the updates to its their Growth Management Comprehensive Plan, Schedule of Capital Improvements and when planning and designing new, or renovating existing, community public facilities.
 For example, opportunities for co-location and shared use will be considered for libraries, parks, recreation facilities, community centers, auditoriums, learning centers, museums, performing arts centers, and stadiums.
-In addition, where applicable, co-location and shared use of school and governmental facilities for health care and social services will be considered. - 9.210.2Co-location and Shared Use Agreements.
-A separate agreement between the School BoardSchool District and the CountyLocal Government or other appropriate entity, will be developed for each instance of co-location and shared use which addresses legal liability, operating and maintenance costs, scheduling of use, and facility supervision.
+In addition, where applicable, co-location and shared use of school and governmental facilities for health care and social services will be considered. - (b.)
+At the time that any Party to this agreement begins to plan a new facility or significant improvement to an existing facility, it shall notify the other Parties so as to engage a dialogue regarding co-location and joint use of facilities.
+The Parties agree that prior to purchase of any land or facility intended for public use, the possibility for co-location of facilities shall be explored with all other Parties.
+Opportunities for co-location and shared use of facilities will be considered for libraries, parks, recreation facilities, community centers, auditoriums, learning centers, museums, performing arts centers, and stadiums.
+In addition, where applicable, co-location and shared use of school and governmental facilities for health care and social services will be considered. - 9.2(c.)
+A separate agreement between the School District Board and the County Local Government or other appropriate entity, will be developed for each instance of co-location and shared use which addresses legal liability, operating and maintenance costs, scheduling of use, and facility supervision.

 Section 1011.
-Citizen Advisory Oversight Group
+Citizen Advisory Group Oversight Process